sextonw/teach_python/README.md

 Run the executable

 Follow the setup wizard.
-I recommend keeping all the defaults settings.
+I recommend keeping all the default settings.
+Install will take about 10-15 mins.

 Skip visual basic code unless you really want it.
 Uncheck learn more/learn how and finish.